ontio/ontology-DID/docs/en/claim_spec.md

 ```
 a:5:{s:7:"Version";s:3:"1.0";....
 ```
-Then the issuer will invoke the `sign` algorithm of the signature scheme he choose on the serialized text.
-For example, if the private key the issuer choose is an ECDSA key, and the signature scheme he choose is `ECDSAwithSHA256`, then he would sign the message digest computed from SHA256.
-This will produce a valid signature which can be encoded in some commonly used encoding method such as `base64`.
-A sample signature should look like
+Then the issuer will invoke the sign algorithm of the signature scheme he choose on the serialized text.
+If the private key the issuer choose is an ECDSA key, and the signature scheme he choose is ECDSAwithSHA256, then he would sign the message digest computed from SHA256.
+This will produce a valid signature which can be encoded in some commonly used encoding methods.
+A valid signature must contain at least four fields, namely, `PublicKeyId`, `Format`, `Algorithm`, `Value`.
 ```
-{
 "Signature":{
     "PublicKeyId": "did:ont:TRAtosUZHNSiLhzBdHacyxMX4Bg3cjWy3r#keys-1",
     "Format":"base64",
     "Algorithm":"ECDSAwithSHA256",
     "Value":"rsjaenrxJm8qDmhtOHNBNOCOlvz/GC1c6CMnUb7KOb1jmHbMNGB63VXhtKflwSggyu1cVBK14/0t7qELqIrNmQ=="
-    },
 }
 ```
+The `PublicKeyId` field is of the form `<ontID>#keys-<id>`.
+In this version of specification, the encoding methods are limited: `hex`, `base64`, `base58`, `pgp`.

 This JSON object will be serialized into the signature part of the JWT format.

 We augment the JWT format by appending the blockchain proof in the end, namely, our format for a verifiable claim is organized as